 Ben Sharrock is an award winning writer and director known for his unique sense of cinematic style and voice.
 His work has been described as visually striking, quirky and intelligent.

-Ben's zero budget debut feature film, PIKADERO, premiered at San Sebastian International Film Festival in 2015, where he was nominated for Best New Director.
+Ben's zero budget debut feature film PIKADERO, premiered at San Sebastian International Film Festival in 2015, where he was nominated for Best New Director.
 It went on to screen at over 40 major film festivals across the globe, winning multiple awards including the Michael Powell Award for Best British Film at Edinburgh International Film Festival, the FIPRESCI and Best Film at Kiev International Film Festival, Critic's Choice in Zurich and the Cineuropa Award in Brussels, among others.
-The film was recognised by the Spanish Film Academy as an "outstanding contribution to independent Spanish cinema".
-Pikadero has been theatrically distributed across Europe and sold to television and VOD as far as China.
-It is available on Amazon in the UK and US.
+The film was recognised by the Spanish Film Academy as an "outstanding contribution to independent Spanish cinema”.
+Pikadero is available on Amazon Prime in the UK and US.

-Ben graduated from The University of Edinburgh with a degree in Arabic and Politics before attending Screen Academy Scotland, where he graduated with an MA Distinction in Film Directing followed by an MFA in Advanced Film Practice, for which he was awarded the Rafford Scholarship and the university prize for outstanding achievement.
+Ben graduated from The University of Edinburgh with a degree in Arabic and Politics before attending Screen Academy Scotland, where he graduated with an MA (with Distinction) in Film Directing followed by an Master of Fine Arts in Advanced Film Practice, for which he was awarded the Rafford Scholarship and the university prize for outstanding achievement.